tudelft-iv/CrossViewMetricLocalization/README.md

 The original ground images are taken at a very high framerate.
 For training, validation, and testing, we provide `data_preprocessing_Oxford.py` to select the used ground images, remove the distorted area and vehicle bonnet around image borders, and save images with their UTM coordinates. <br />
 We stitched satellite patches to build a large satellite map that covers the whole area.
 Our stitched image can be found at https://surfdrive.surf.nl/files/index.php/s/2U0GsLiDbWrBlwr <br />
 The code for stitching satellite images can be found in `stitching_satellite_patches.ipynb` <br />
+If you need the original satellite patches used for image stitching, please send an email with your name and affiliation [to me](mailto:z.xia@tudelft.nl) <br />
 In `readdata_Oxford.py`, we provide code to convert the pixel coordinates of the stitched satellite image to UTM coordinates.